ut-amrl/coda-devkit/docs/DATA_REPORT.md

                  |/
   y left <------ 0 ------ right

-cam2/cam3 - stored as mono 16 bit image at the original resolution with {SEQUENCE} being the sequence and {TIMESTAMP} being the ROS timestamp from the original ROS image message.
-Note that these depth images may appear darker due to the colormap used store them.
+cam2/cam3 - stored as mono 8-bit image at the original resolution with {SEQUENCE} being the sequence and {TIMESTAMP} being the ROS timestamp from the original ROS image message.
 The depth clouds follow the standard depth coordinate convention where +x is to the right, +y is forwards, and +z is to the sky.

             z up  y front
               ^    ^